 We’ve all heard the advice and read the headlines about how property dreams are made in spring.
 It’s supposedly the best time of the year to sell and buy, but depending on your circumstances, that may not be entirely true.
 If you’re about to take the step towards buying or selling your home but you’re still unsure if it’s the right move for you, a good old pro and con list can help you.

 When spring rolls around, everyone buzzes with inspiration for change and growth.
 Whether you’re a first home buyer or someone who’s been around the block before, here are a few things to consider before you make that big change and buy in spring.

-Home Loan Comparison Table - page last updated October 26, 2020
+Home Loan Comparison Table - last updated January 17, 2021

 More listings - The biggest pro when it comes to buying in spring is that you’re often spoilt for choice.
 Spring is generally the biggest time of the year to buy and sell property, meaning there will be a lot more houses on the market than usual.
 Not only will you have a wide range to choose from, but you’ll also be more likely to find something suitable to your needs.

 Better weather - There is nothing worse than having to drag yourself through chilly, miserable weather to go see properties.
 You need to be in the best mindset to look at a home and feeling annoyed because you’re freezing isn’t a good way to go.

 Sunny spring weather will also give you the opportunity to see a home in its best form.
 When you do your walkthrough, you’ll be able to see where the natural light streams in from and how much it livens up the room.